amykim21/596-final-project/README.md

 This is an expected total of:
 3 models * 5 queries * 4 cores = 60 queries

 We plan to use a performance/load testing software tool which is used in industry to measure the efficiency of LLaMA.
-Some options that we are considering are Apache JMeter, LoadRunner, or other software tools specialized for large language models.
+Some options that we are considering are Apache JMeter, LoadRunner, TensorBoard, and NVIDIA Nsight Systems.

 We hope that the results show a pattern, such as if the time cost decreases as the number of cores used increases.
 Such results could aid in the development process and in business decisions, potentially changing approaches to the future of AI.
 However, if the time cost is random and does not show a pattern, it would be inappropriate to rely on this experiment to make decisions about how to optimize a large language model’s performance.

 # Potential Conclusions and Implications:
 As developers aim to make AI models even smarter, training and datasets will inevitably keep growing.
 This project will hopefully provide insight into whether training models on larger and larger datasets is worth increased costs, or if there might be a potential limit to improvement.
 With too few parameters, the model may not have enough accuracy, while too many parameters may be a waste of computational resources including processing power and memory.
+If the performance does not improve after a certain number of CPUs, then we can say that the benefit of adding more CPUs has plateaued.
 Our work can potentially explore the optimal number of parameters which yield the best performance, not just for Meta’s LLaMA, but also for the wide array of AI being developed by various companies that are being integrated more and more into our daily lives.